bprinty/vuex-reflect/docs/guide/models/overview.md

 # Overview

-Let's take a top-down approach to understanding how models work with Vuex Reflect.
+Let's take a top-down approach to understanding how models work with this package.
 Throughout this section of the documentation, let's focus on building a content management application with two related models: `Posts` and `Authors`.
 Using tools from this library, we want to define Models to help us traverse our data and reflect a backend API.
 Additionally, we'll be defining relationships between our Models.
 First, let's start with `Author`.
 The API providing `Author` data has the following endpoints:

 ```
 /authors